lynnjaco/mergesortisp/README.md

 ### The **Merge Sort** Algorithm

 # Helpful Pre-Knowledge...
 **Recursion**

 The **Merge Sort** algorithm sorts arrays using *recursion*.
 Recursion is a process in which a function is resolved when a specific condition is met by the reptition of an inner function.

 **Time Complexity**
-Calculating and understanding the time complexity of your function is beneficial...

-**Merge Sort** has time complexity advantages, which will be explained below.
+Calculating and understanding the time complexity of an algorthim is beneficial, because **Merge Sort** has time complexity advantages and constraints, which will be explained below.

 # What is the **Merge Sort** algorithm?
-**Merge Sort** is a sorting algorithim that sorts an array by diving that orgiinal array into smaller subrrays, by sorting those smaller subarrays, then merging the sorted subarrays back into a single, final sorted array.
+**Merge Sort** is a sorting algorithim that sorts an array recursively, by dividing an array into evenly/semi-evenly split subrrays, by sorting those smaller subarrays, then merging the sorted subarrays back into a single, final sorted array.

 # What does the **Merge Sort** algorithm look like?
 Visually, the **Merge Sort** algorithim exemplifies a divide and conquer method.